Seaweed superfood kelp may support overall health.

 - Anti-obesity and anti-diabetic effects

-But despite these promising early findings, more human research evidence is needed.
+Despite these promising early findings, more human research evidence is needed.

 How Kelp Might Improve Your Health